Loading...

 Here are the stats: https://www.openhub.net/p/tikiwiki

-Below are some explanations for major variations.
+Below are some explanations for interesting information and major variations.

 • In November 2023, the code base shrunk by 700 000 lines of code thanks to a code re-organization done along the introduction of a new build system.
 A lot of CSS was previously compiled and tracked in the source code (artificially inflating stats).
 Instead, it will be generated when needed.